Table of Contents

 Last but certainly not least in our definitive rubdown of BI benefits, we’re going to consider how BI-centric reports can assist performance management.

-By gaining centralized access to performance-based KPIs, it’s easy to identify trends in productivity, compare relevant metrics, and hone in on individual performance.
-In doing so, you can catalyze the success of your business in a big way.
+By gaining centralized access to ability or results-based KPIs, it’s easy to identify trends in productivity, compare relevant metrics, and hone in on individual outcomes.
+In doing so, you can catalyze the success of your organization in a big way.
 To put this into perspective, we’re going to look at human resources and employee performance management.

 In many ways, your employees are the lifeblood of your entire organization.
 If the talent within your organization is suffering, your business will, too.
 Keeping your staff engaged and motivated is vital.

-Role or department aside, if your employees are invested in their work, each other, and the core company mission, your business will continue to thrive.
+Role or department aside, if your employees are invested in their work, each other, and the core mission, your company will continue to thrive.
 But how can reporting business intelligence software help with employee engagement and motivation?

 Offering your employees tailored support and growth opportunities, showing that you care, and offering incentives will help you increase motivation exponentially.